IBM/watson-nao-robot/README.md

 ***Intents***

 Intents are purposes or goals expressed in a customer's input, such as answering a question or processing a bill payment.
-By recognizing the intent expressed in a customer's input, the Assistant service can choose the correct dialog flow for responding to it.
+By recognizing the intent expressed in a customer's input, the Watson Assistant service can choose the correct dialog flow for responding to it.

 ![](doc/source/images/conversation_agent_intents.png)

 ***Entities***

 Entities represent a class of object or a data type that is relevant to a user's purpose.
-By recognizing the entities that are mentioned in the user's input, the Assistant service can choose the specific actions to take to fulfill an intent.
+By recognizing the entities that are mentioned in the user's input, the Watson Assistant service can choose the specific actions to take to fulfill an intent.

 There are two types of the entities available under the Watson Assistant.
 One is `My entities` and another is `System entities`.
 Refer below for `My Entities`.